opnfv/joid/docs/release/installation/installationprocedure.rst

 1. Make sure Jump host node has been configured with bridges on each interface, so that appropriate MAAS and JUJU bootstrap VM can be created.
-For example if you have three network admin, data and public then I would suggest to give names like brAdm, brData and brPublic.
+For example if you have three network admin, data and floating ip then I would suggest to give names like brAdm, brData and brExt etc.
-2. You have information about the node MAC address and power management details (IPMI IP, username, password) of the nodes used for control and compute node.
+2. You have information about the node MAC address and power management details (IPMI IP, username, password) of the nodes used for deployment.

 ---------------------
 modify labconfig.yaml